This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 1.1 Plain Fill

-Pull Compensation is extension of each stitch on edge of object in order to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
-The thread pull and sinkage causes that object is smaller (narrower) than intended.
-Normal value for pull compensation is 1 or 2.
-Use higher values (3, 4 or 5) for elastic fabric or fleece.
-These values are displayed in tenths of millimeter (1/10 mm).
+Pull Compensation is the extension of each stitch on the edge of an object to compensate for thread pull (on elastic fabric) or sinkage (on fleece).
+Thread pull and sinkage cause the object to be smaller (narrower) than intended.
+The normal value for pull compensation is 1 or 2.
+Use higher values (3, 4, or 5) for elastic fabric or fleece.
+These values are displayed in tenths of a millimeter (1/10 mm).

-Density defines the distance between zig-zag stitches in tenths of millimeters (i.e. value 4 means 0.4 mm).
-The bigger number you specify the lower density and less stitches you obtain.
+Density defines the distance between zig-zag stitches in tenths of a millimeter (i.e., a value of 4 means 0.4 mm).
+The higher the number you specify, the lower the density and the fewer stitches you obtain.

-Angle of fill stitches is changed by clicking on circular angle indicator.
+Angle of fill stitches is changed by clicking on the circular angle indicator.

-Scale function is intended for enlarging or shrinking pattern of fill motif.
+Scale function is intended for enlarging or shrinking the pattern of the fill motif.

-Gradient affects the distance between rows of stitches or motifs within object.
-If density is 4.0 and gradient is 30.0, for example, the distance of rows will gradate from 0.2 mm to 15 mm according to set Gradient Type (Gradient Type box).
+Gradient affects the distance between rows of stitches or motifs within an object.
+If the density is 4.0 and the gradient is 30.0, for example, the distance between rows will graduate from 0.2 mm to 15 mm according to the set Gradient Type (Gradient Type box).

-Random Shift randomizes pattern to allow user to create fur-like effects, for example.
+Random Shift randomizes the pattern to allow the user to create fur-like effects, for example.

-Edge Walk Underlay helps to make sharp edges of fill.
+Edge Walk Underlay helps to create sharp edges for the fill.

 The angles of underlays can be set here.
-To change the angle click on circular angle indicator or press mouse button on the angle value.
+To change the angle, click on the circular angle indicator or press the mouse button on the angle value.

 Note 1: Click the "Parameters" button at the top of the window to switch ON the Show More Parameters option.
 The "Show More Parameters" option must be ON to allow the user to adjust the angles and densities of zig-zag underlays.
-In case the "Show More Parameters" option is OFF the angles of zig-zag underlay are adjusted automatically according to angle of cover stitches.
+If the "Show More Parameters" option is OFF, the angles of the zig-zag underlay are adjusted automatically according to the angle of the cover stitches.

 6. Click "Parameters > Show More Parameters"

-Note 2: The Edge and both Zig-Zag underlays can be usually turned ON on all Plain Fill objects because Font Engine ignores these underlays on small letters.
-Turn them OFF if you need to decrease the stitches number and/or the fabric is firm and does not need the stabilization.
+Note 2: The Edge and both Zig-Zag underlays can usually be turned ON for all Plain Fill objects because the Font Engine ignores these underlays on small letters.
+Turn them OFF if you need to decrease the stitch count and/or the fabric is firm and does not need stabilization.

 7. Underlay parameters